Hasnain006-nain/day90-guardian-command-center/README.md

 # GuardianOS Command Center

-Governed HR & People Ops AI employee for the Autopilot Asia Hackathon.
+Governed HR & People Ops AI employee.

 Day90 Guardian helps People Ops teams catch onboarding, access, compliance, payroll, manager-follow-up, and engagement risks before they become retention problems.
 It is not just a dashboard: it is a governed command center with policy gates, human review queues, an audit trail, and live handoffs to Slack and Asana.